 The Brush Studio offers you total control over every aspect of your brush.
-Here can alter shape, grain, behavior, color, responsiveness, opacity, taper, and so much more.
+Here you can alter shape, grain, behavior, color, responsiveness, opacity, taper, and so much more.
 With hundreds of settings on offer, you can create limitless combinations.
 Or, start from scratch and build truly original tools to suit the way you work.

 Learn more about changing settings and designing brushes in Brush Studio.

-Procreate always remembers your settings.
+Procreate Pocket always remembers your settings.
 This means you can switch between multiple brushes without losing the adjustments you’ve made to them along the way.

 Brush Set Categories

-Some of Procreate’s brushes are realistic.
+Some of Procreate's brushes are realistic.
 Some are fantastical.
 The idea behind these brushes is to give you a wide range of useful tools.
-These range from the practical to the experimental.
-Rather than trying to mimic what already exists, Procreate aims to push the bounds of what is possible using the unique strengths of digital art.
+These vary from the practical to the experimental.
+Rather than trying to mimic what already exists, Procreate Pocket aims to push the bounds of what is possible using the unique strengths of digital art.